 Add more flavor to your steaks or steak kabobs.
-This simple steak marinade infuses the beef with flavor and helps to tenderize the meat.
-Fire up the grill for a steak that has been marinating in this easy-to-make beef marinate recipe.
+This simple 3 ingredient steak marinade infuses the beef with flavor and helps to tenderize the meat.
+Fire up the grill for a steak that has been marinating in this easy-to-make beef marinade recipe.

-This marinade recipe is for steak however if you are looking for a chicken marinate then head over to our recipe for Grilled Chicken Kabobs.
+This 3 ingredient marinade recipe is for steak however if you are looking for a chicken marinate then head over to our recipe for Grilled Chicken Kabobs.

 Meat that has been soaked in soy sauce will start to have a caramelized color faster when cooked.
 This helps to not overcook the meat and adds to the tenderness of the cooked meat.